 Step into Nicaragua’s Spanish-colonial past on the picturesque cobbled streets of Granada.
 Browse the indigenous ceramics and impressive Zapatera statues on display at the San Francisco Church and Museum, explore the iconic yellow cathedral that presides over the skyline, and stroll the city’s atmospheric markets and parks.

 Get up-close views of an active volcanic crater on an excursion to Masaya Volcano National Park.
-Take a guided tour of the park ecological museum before continuing to the town of Masaya, home to a bustling open-air handicrafts market.
-In the afternoon, choose from two options: explore the traditional town of Catarina and watch potters throw clay in San Juan de Oriente, or take a dip in the sparkling sapphire waters of Apoyo Lagoon.
+Go after sunset to see the volcanic caldron's glowing lava lake.
+Or visit during the day to take a guided tour of the park ecological museum before continuing to the town of Masaya, home to a bustling open-air handicrafts market.

 Jicaro chefs draw guests into their dynamic culinary world by way of the lodge’s open kitchen—a design that makes each meal an interactive experience.
 Diners can watch their food being prepared and are encouraged to grill the chefs on their technique.
 Visitors to Jicaro often return home with tips on how to prepare Nicaraguan dishes, like plantain latkes and guava-glazed ribs.
 And for those who want get their hands in the mix, the kitchen and bar extend an open invitation to get behind the counter.
 Whip up some salsas using locally sourced ingredients, or shake up your own take on a traditional rum drink.